Learn how to gather and preserve white clover!

 How to Forage White Clover

-STEP 1: GATHER
+STEP 1: GATHER CLOVER BLOSSOMS

-Choose clover in an area that hasn’t been sprayed and that isn’t used as a pet potty spot.
-Take a little basket, bag, or a gathering apron to carry your foraged clover blossoms in.
-You can pull the clover from the stem of snip the blossom off with a pair of scissors.
+You can pull the flower heads from the stems or snip the blossoms off with a pair of scissors.
 I prefer to snip the blossom off.
 If you forage with the stem attached, you will just have to remove it later.

 Foraging is so much fun for children.
 They have a blast searching for the correct plants in the yard and gathering them into their baskets.
 Just give your kiddos a basket, show them which plant to look for, and let them go!

 If your children pick buttercups along with the clover (mine picked a ton!), be sure to toss them because buttercups are toxic when ingested.
-Also, be sure to take pictures because what is cuter than Supergirl and Luke Skywalker picking flowers/weeds/herbs together?

-STEP 2: RINSE
+STEP 2: RINSE THE CLOVER

 Give the clover a good rinse to remove any bugs that might be hanging around.
 You can rinse the blossoms in a strainer or in a bowl, just be gentle with them so they don’t rip apart.

-STEP 3: DRY
+STEP 3: DRY THE CLOVER

-Place the rinsed white clover blossoms on a flour sack towel or a dish towel and gently pat them dry.
+Place the rinsed clover blossoms on a flour sack towel or a dish towel and gently pat them dry.

 How to Preserve White Clover

-STEP 4: DEHYDRATE
+STEP 4: DEHYDRATE WHITE CLOVER BLOSSOMS

 I used my All-American Sun Oven to dehydrate the clover.
 This method is fast and efficient.
-Just place a sheet of parchment paper over a baking sheet or rack and put it into the Sun Oven
+Just place a sheet of parchment paper over a baking sheet or rack and put it into the Sun Oven.

 Pour the rinsed and dried clover blossoms on top of the parchment paper, close the lid, open the reflectors, and let the oven do its work.
 Make sure that the Sun Oven has a shadow behind it at all times for best results.

-STEP 5: STORE
+STEP 5: STORE THE DEHYDRATED CLOVER

 Dried white clover blossoms can be stored in zip lock bags or mason jars.
 Mason jars are more air tight than baggies so the clover will last longer if you choose this option.

-How to Use Clover Blossoms
+How to Use White Clover

 White Clover Jelly